Phillip Evans (baseball): Pittsburgh Pirates

 On November 7, 2019, Evans signed with the Toros de Tijuana of the Mexican League.
 However, on December 17, prior to the start of the Mexican League season, Evans signed a minor league contract with the Pittsburgh Pirates.

-On August 8, 2020, Evans was involved in an outfield collision with fellow teammate Gregory Polanco in the 6th inning against the Detroit Tigers.
+On August 8, 2020, Evans was involved in an outfield collision with teammate Gregory Polanco in the 6th inning against the Detroit Tigers.
 After the collision, Evans was put on a stretcher and carried out by an ambulance.
 The very next day, it was reported that Evans had suffered a broken jaw and a concussion, and he would likely be out for the rest of the season.
 At the time, Evans was batting .359 in 11 games since his call-up on July 23.
 Evans spent the 2021 season with Pittsburgh as well.
 He played in 76 games, hitting .206 with 5 home runs and 16 RBI.
 On November 16, 2021, Evans was released by the Pirates.